Arts Tax: 503-865-4278

 111 SW Columbia St, Suite 600, Portland, OR 97201

 Portland’s Utility License Law (City Code Section 7.14) may require you to obtain a Utility License ("License").
-Any utility operating in in the City of Portland is required to obtain a License every calendar year.
+Any utility operating in in the City of Portland is required to obtain a License.
+Licenses are automatically renewed each year.

 A "Utility" is the business of supplying electrical energy, gas, district heating or cooling, water, cable, communications, or other services through or associated with telecommunications utility, telephone or coaxial cable, sewage disposal and treatment, and other operations for public service but does not include transportation service, railroad operations, or services licensed under this Title (Code Section 7.14.040.H).